-The objective of the Vocational Nursing program is to prepare the student for an entry-level position as a licensed vocational nurse.
+The objectives of the Vocational Nursing program are to prepare the student for an entry-level position as a licensed vocational nurse and to impart to the student the knowledge, clinical judgment, and behaviors expected of a Vocational Nurse graduate which are published in the Differentiated Essential Competencies of Graduates of Texas Nursing Programs.
 Students will learn to provide general nursing care under the direction of a registered nurse, physician, or dentist.
 Typical workplace settings include physicians' clinics, urgent care, assisted living, rehabilitation facilities, and hospitals.